 What is an Accessibility Fund?

-Why is the Accessibility Fund only applicable to pre-1990 buildings?
+Why is the Accessibility Fund for basic accessibility features and/or lift installation only applicable to pre-1990 buildings?

 Buildings built before 1990 are not subjected to accessibility requirements.